[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 What is one of the main ingredients needed for wind power?
 Wind, of course, but you also need turbine blades to generate that power.
 TPI Composites (NASDAQ:TPIC) is the largest independent manufacturer of composite wind blades for turbine manufacturers.
 It has facilities in North America, Europe and Asia.

 Although its major business is providing wind blades for turbines, the company is working to diversify its revenue streams.
 Last year, it announced a joint development agreement with Navistar International (NYSE:NAV) to develop a composite tractor and frame rails for a Class 8 truck.
-Since then, the stock nearly has added more than 36%.

 This last one gives you exposure to a global industrial player in Siemens (OTCMKTS:SIEGY) which, amongst its many ventures, owns 59% of Siemens Gamesa Renewable Energy (OTCMKTS:GCTAF), the world’s largest producer of wind turbines.